joannejavillo/note-taker/README.md

 ![License](https://img.shields.io/badge/License-MIT-purple)

 ## Description
-This application will enable user to write and save notes
+- This application will enable user to write and save notes
+- It should add notes to the side once the user saves it

  ---
 # Table of Contents

   - [Description](#Description)